 - Picking up the pet at the destination

-When you arrive at your new home, set up a quiet spot for your pet away from the unpacking activity.
-Creating a refuge with his bed or crate and a few of his favorite toys will help him relax and settle in.
+Once you arrive at your new home, set up a quiet spot for your pet.
+Creating a refuge with his bed or crate and a few of his favorite toys in a low-traffic area will help him relax and settle in.

 Dogs and cats go through a similar adjustment period as people when moving to a new house.
 Until they become familiar with their new abode and neighborhood, take care that they don’t become startled and try to escape.

-Encourage your pet to explore new rooms by placing toys and treats inside.
-And use blankets, beds, and toys with their scent on them for the first few weeks.
+Slowly encourage your pet to explore new rooms by placing toys and treats inside.
+And don’t wash their blankets, beds, and toys for the first few weeks.
+Having their scent on their things will help them feel settled.

 Develop a new routine by feeding them at the same time and in the same place each day.
 And, within a few weeks, they should have made the adjustment and be content in their new environment.